 Adapted from the Sauvignon Blanc chapter of “100 Perfect Pairings: Small Plates to Enjoy with Wines You Love” by Jill Silverman Hough (Wiley, 2010)

 The hardest thing about making this dish is finding smoked salmon, which should be pretty easy if you have a decent specialty food store in your midst.
 But be sure it’s smoked, not cured—in other words, use a dry, flaky, smoked fish, not a moist, thinly sliced fish like lox or gravlax.
-The recipe is also great using smoked trout.
+The salad is also delicious using smoked trout, or as a bagel or sandwich spread.

 For my book, it was designed to go with Sauvignon Blanc—the smoke being a great complement to the wine, as is the slightly spicy watercress.
 But this easy app is creamy and slightly fancy-feeling, which also makes it a great partner for sparkling wine.
 The bubbles both cut through the richness and enhance the snazzy-ness.